ds828/daole-doc/privacy-policy.md

 A copy of the Australian Privacy Principles may be obtained from the website of The Office of the Australian Information Commissioner at www.aoic.gov.au

+Because our services are supported by Telegram Bot Technology, your privacy infomation would be managed by its [privacy policy](https://telegram.org/privacy) as well.

 ## What is Personal Information and why do we collect it?
 Personal Information is information or an opinion that identifies an individual.
 Examples of Personal Information we collect include: names, addresses, email addresses, phone and facsimile numbers.